EndPointCorp/end-point-blog/2021/11/responsive-website-with-tailwindcss.md

 </div>
 ```

-`flex-col md:flex-row` here does the trick for us. `md` variants, by default, kicks in when the screen width is at a minimum of 768px.
+`flex-col md:flex-row` here does the trick for us. `md` variants, by default, kick in when the screen width is at a minimum of 768px.
 At that point, our flexbox will change from the column layout to the row layout, displaying our `aside` and `main` elements side-by-side in one row.
 To better distribute the width, we specify `md:w-1/3` and `lg:w-1/4` classes to the sidebar. `w-1/3` and `w-1/4` sets the width of the elements to one-third and one-fourth of the parent container respectively.
 The `md` and `lg` variants both control at what screen sizes should Tailwind apply which styles.

 <iframe width="770" height="434" src="https://www.youtube.com/embed/M9Wj5dG_N6w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Conclusion

-Tailwind CSS can be a bit daunting to start, but once you get a handle on it, Tailwind CSS is a great option for rapidly building user interfaces with total control over the styles.
-Unlike other frameworks, Tailwind does not attempt to provide with a default styling of any component, allowing every site that uses Tailwind to be truly unique from one another.
+It can be a bit daunting to start, but once you get a handle on it, Tailwind CSS is a great option for rapidly building user interfaces with total control over the styles.
+Unlike other frameworks, Tailwind does not attempt to provide a default styling of any component, allowing every site that uses Tailwind to be truly unique from another.

-These responsive variants can be applied to any other CSS classes from Tailwind, providing a powerful way to build responsive user interfaces.
+These responsive variants can be applied to any other CSS class from Tailwind, providing a powerful way to build responsive user interfaces.
 The very thin abstraction over CSS provides developers with a greater flexibility and control over the design while being a good constraint to guide the development process.

 Happy trying!